BeNe: The Netherlands & Belgium

 - The typical visitor from the Netherlands and Belgium is well-educated, progressively minded, a sophisticated traveller and are happy to speak in English.
 They are digitally savvy and know how to shop online for the best deals.

 - Exploring history and culture along with walking and hiking and being in the landscape, are the most popular activities for both Dutch and Belgian visitors.
 Enjoying excellent gourmet food is particularly of interest to our Belgian visitors whereas Dutch seek authentic experiences with people and love going ‘off the beaten track’

 - With affordable and easy access options, Ireland can be a short - or longer-holiday option for this group who, especially in the Dutch market, take multiple holidays during the year.

 - Visitors from the Netherlands stay on average between 4-7 nights.
 Dutch and Belgian’s favour B&Bs and hotels and love exploring the island by car and take in as many regions as possible, particularly the south West and the West, as well as Dublin.

 How to work with this market

 Tourism Ireland in BeNe continues to offer a range of industry opportunities to industry who wish to access the Dutch or Belgian market.
-Our Trade Account Manager Eef Belckx can put you in front of key Dutch and Belgian buyers and our Publicity Team can ensure that key Dutch and Belgian media know what you have to offer the Dutch or Belgian holidaymaker.
+Our Trade Team can put you in front of key Dutch and Belgian buyers and our Publicity Team can ensure that key Dutch and Belgian media know what you have to offer the Dutch or Belgian holidaymaker.
 We will continue to engage with potential visitors through the global Green Button campaign and activities on digital TV, display, social and other platforms.
 Your offers will form a central part of these campaigns.
 We share inspiring content daily with over 232k fans and followers on our social media and our ezine is sent weekly to over 51k active contacts.

-Tourism Ireland’s BeNe team has a programme of activity planned Q3/4 for 2020, aimed at the travel trade and media alike.
+Tourism Ireland’s BeNe team has a programme of activity planned for Q1 2022, aimed at the travel trade and media alike: